 - CHBRP examined 2016 MarketScan[®] database and Milliman's proprietary 2016 Consolidated Health Cost Guidelines[TM] Sources Database (CHSD) for infertility services among enrollees with an infertility diagnosis in California as well as New Jersey, a state where an infertility mandate is already in place.
-Using estimates from the peer-reviewed literature on differences in utilization rates for infertility services in states with infertility coverage mandates in place versus those without coverage mandates, CHBRP estimated baseline utilization rates for enrollees in California in 2020.29 New Jersey utilization rates were used to model postmandate utilization for California.30 More detail on this is included in Appendix C. - The claims data for diagnostic and treatment services for females aged 15-44 years with infertility diagnoses were categorized into the following broad groups for female enrollees: - Diagnostic Services - Medications (i.e., infertility treatment using only medication) - o IUI - o IVF - o ICSI - As explained in the Policy Context section, GIFT and ZIFT were not included in this analysis. - The claims data for male enrollees aged 18-60 years were grouped as the following: - Diagnostic Services - o Treatment - Postmandate utilization rates and distribution of services (e.g., percent receiving medication, IUI, IVF, ICSI) is assumed to shift in proportion to that observed in New Jersey plus an additional increase due to pent-up demand for these services.
-Pent-up demand is assumed to occur given the financial burden currently cited by couples hoping to use infertility services but are unable to
+Using estimates from the peer-reviewed literature on differences in utilization rates for infertility services in states with infertility coverage mandates in place versus those without coverage mandates, CHBRP estimated baseline utilization rates for enrollees in California in 2020.32 New Jersey utilization rates were used to model postmandate utilization for California.33 While New Jersey data is used as a baseline for the prevalence of infertility and utilization of infertility services, these services are adjusted to account for the age and gender of Californians with insurance coverage subject to AB 2781.
+More detail on this is included in the Baseline Utilization - Infertility Services section of Appendix C. - For the Medi-Cal population, infertility services are not currently covered with the exception of limited diagnostic testing.
+Due to the high cost of services such as female medications, IVF, IUI, and ICSI, CHBRP assumes that baseline self-pay utilization is zero for Medi-Cal managed care enrollees.
+For lower cost services such as male treatment and testing, CHBRP assumes baseline utilization is comparable to commercial populations. - The claims data for diagnostic and treatment services for females aged 15-44 years with infertility diagnoses were categorized into the following broad groups for female enrollees: - Diagnostic Services - Medications (i.e., infertility treatment using only medication) - o IUI - o IVF

-29 Per content expert input, infertility diagnoses in claims data are reflective of the inability to become pregnant after 12 months or more of regular unprotected intercourse without conceiving, at which point a diagnostic evaluation is indicated, as defined by the American Society of Reproductive Medicine.
+32 Per content expert input, infertility diagnoses in claims data are reflective of the inability to become pregnant after 12 months or more of regular unprotected intercourse without conceiving, at which point a diagnostic evaluation is indicated, as defined by the American Society of Reproductive Medicine.
 Milliman's 2016 Consolidated Health Cost Guidelines (CHSD) were also used in the analysis of utilization.

-30 As discussed in Medical Effectiveness, utilization of infertility services is higher in states where an infertility mandate is in place compared to states without a mandate (Boulet et al., 2019; Crawford et al., 2016; Dieke et al., 2018).
+33 As discussed in Medical Effectiveness, utilization of infertility services is higher in states where an infertility mandate is in place compared to states without a mandate (Boulet et al., 2019; Crawford et al., 2016; Dieke et al., 2018).